ahshobuj1/ecommerce-mern-project/server/README.md

 ## 12. Schema & Model for user

-## 13 crate seed route for testing
+## 13. crate seed route for testing

-## 14 GET /api/users -> isAdmin -> getAllUsers -> searchByName + pagination functionality
+## 14. GET /api/users -> isAdmin -> getAllUsers -> searchByName + pagination functionality

-## 15 responseHandler controller for error of success
+## 15. responseHandler controller for error of success

-## 16 GET /api/users/:id -> Find a single user by id
+## 16. GET /api/users/:id -> Find a single user by id

+## 17. create services in the backend